-Galerie Fabienne Fiacre is very pleased to be participating for the first time at the prestigious Salon du Dessin.
-We are looking forward to presenting some beautiful nineteenth and twentieth century French school drawings, the speciality of the gallery, along with some significant seventeenth and eighteenth century works.
-In particular, we are focusing on an unpublished 1749 Jean Restout drawing, La Déification d'Énée, preparatory for his painting in Strasbourg at the Musée des Arts Décoratifs and on a rare work from the short life of the artist Henri Regnault (1843 - 1871), representing Judith and Holofernes, dated 1869, evocative of the painting in the Musée des Beaux-Arts in Marseille.
+Galerie Fabienne Fiacre is pleased to be participating for the second time at the prestigious Salon du Dessin.
+We are looking forward to presenting some beautiful nineteenth and twentieth century French school drawings, together with some seventeenth and eighteenth century works.
+In particular, we are focusing this year on an unpublished drawing by Alexandre-Évariste Fragonard (1780-1850), Charles Quint ramassant le pinceau du Titien (Charles V picking up Titian's brush), in brown ink with white highlights in gouache, and on an important work by Antoine Bourdelle (1861-1929), Pégase et le poète en plein vol (Pegasus and the Poet in Full Flight) in watercolour on black pencil.

-After working in New York at the Stair Sainty Matthiesen gallery and at Brame et Lorenceau in Paris, Fabienne Fiacre opened her own gallery in 2011 at 18 rue de l'Université, in Saint-Germain-des-Prés.
-Feeling professionally closer to the profile of the "dealer-collector", each of her purchases is guided by her personal taste.
-On the ground floor of an hôtel particulier, she presents the finest possible selection of 19th and 20th century works, with unpublished works of impeccable quality and condition, having taken care of restorations and framing.
+After working in New York at the Stair Sainty Matthiesen gallery and at Brame et Lorenceau in Paris, Fabienne Fiacre opened her gallery in 2011 at 18 rue de l'Université in Saint-Germain-des-Prés, bringing together acquisitions guided by the spirit of the dealer-collector.
+On the ground floor of the hotel particulier, she presents a fine selection of 19th and 20th century works, of impeccable quality and condition, with particular attention to the framing.

-Since 2017, the gallery has participated in Fine Arts Paris (Fine Arts Paris & La Biennale) and seeks to raise public awareness of exhibitions as diverse as "Georges Leroux (1877 - 1957)", "Small is Beautiful" or more recently, "André Devambez (1867 - 1944) Part of Our Childhood ".
+Since 2017, the gallery has participated in Fine Arts Paris (FAB) and seeks to raise public awareness of lesser-known artists through exhibitions as diverse as "Georges Leroux (1877-1957)", "Small is Beautiful" or more recently, "André Devambez (1867-1944) Part of Our Childhood”.

 Due to the gravity of the international situation resulting from the spread of COVID-19 and in order to protect the health of all parties concerned, we have decided to cancel the 29th edition of the Salon du dessin.